 Fantasy: Deck the halls with boughs of holly...

 anything with holly has discovered it can dry to a crisp indoors in a day

 Fantasy: A website or magazine photo showing a roaring holiday fire with lush, fresh lighted garland draped from the mantel.

 We all want the old-fashioned kind of Christmas holiday decorations we read about in books.

 with huge Christmas trees bedecked with candles.
 The kind with fresh Christmas wreaths and

-modern times (when we don't have to wear gloves indoors), the holiday decorations must undergo a little change.
+modern times (when we don't have to wear gloves indoors), the holiday fantasy must undergo a little reality check.

 We can still deck our

-For indoor holiday decorations, choose pine, fir, and cedar.
+1. choose pine, fir, and cedar.

 These cuttings dry out more slowly than other